Nemowang2003/MAA-Manager/README.md

     After=multi-user.target

     [Service]
+    User=YOUR-USERNAME
-    ExecStart=flask run
+    ExecStart=/path/to/poetry run flask run
     WorkingDirectory=/path/to/project
     RestartSec=10 # Maybe shorter?
 I'm not sure.

     [Install]
     WantedBy=multi-user.target

+**Note**: `User` should be specified because we usually don't have `poetry` installed for root.

 ## TODO

-Looking forward to deploy on something like nginx or apache.
+Looking forward to deploy on something like waitress.